Short Term Rentals Boston

 The Stay Alfred Experience

-So much more than just a hotel room, Stay Alfred apartments give travelers looking for a vacation rental in Boston a haven that truly feels like a home away from home.
-Step around the corner to pick up ingredients for a shared family meal, retreat to a private bedroom for a quiet moment, and take advantage of downtown San Diego’s best neighborhoods like only local can.
+A Stay Alfred is so much more than just a hotel room, giving travelers looking for a vacation rental in Boston a spacious haven that truly feels like a home away from home.
+So stroll around the corner to pick up ingredients for a shared meal.
+Retreat to a private bedroom for a quiet moment.
+And take advantage of downtown Boston’s best neighborhoods like only local can.
 When travelers choose Stay Alfred, they know exactly what they’re getting.
 And what (thankfully) they’re not.

 Oh, so clean